Community College-Research University Partnerships

 The Humanities Collaborative, supported by grants to the University of Texas at El Paso and El Paso Community College, aims to streamline humanities transfers and collaboration between humanities faculty.

-A pair of grants will assist humanities students in completing their degrees at Miami Dade College and transferring to Florida International University, and strengthen faculty and staff collaborations between the institutions.
+The partnership assists humanities students in completing their degrees at Miami Dade College and transferring to Florida International University, and strengthen faculty and staff collaborations between the institutions.